You are currently viewing February 2025 – Paphos & London

 Yes, it was going higher up the mountain, and not towards the coast as we had wanted, but the dates were almost exactly what we were looking for, we only had cats to care for, and the owners were offering us a car to use during our stay.

-We decided the pros outweighed the cons, so we applied and were accepted.
+The pros far outweighed the cons.
+We applied and were accepted.

 The only problem was, the day after we arrived, the sun departed!